Czech Wedding Traditions Complete Guide for Modern Couples

 Bohemian Wedding Traditions

-Bohemian wedding traditions represent 40% of Czech marriages, featuring elaborate civil ceremonies, distinctive koláče recipes, traditional folk costumes, and beer-centered toasts, with regional variations strongest in Central and Western Bohemia.
+Bohemian wedding traditions feature elaborate civil ceremonies, distinctive kolace recipes, traditional folk costumes, and beer-centered toasts.
+Regional variations are strongest in Central and Western Bohemia.

 Characteristic Bohemian elements: